 LWM holds public programs throughout the year.
 Some programs are part of regular annual events and some are occasional.

-In January, 1969 political parties and students alliances launched a movement to press home their demands and launched a mass movement against Pakistani Military regime.
-On 24 January police opened fire on a student’s procession killing student leader Asad, Matiur, Prof. Dr. Shamsuzzoha and many others.
-This sparked a nationwide protest and the movement became a mass upsurge causing President Gen. Ayub Khan step down.
+Mass Upsurge Day In January 1969, political parties and students alliances launched a movement to press home their demands and launched a mass movement against the backdrop of Bangabandhu’s 6 point programme and formulated the 22 point programme of the Chatra Sangram Parishad.
+On 20 January police opened fire on students’ processions killing student leader Asad, Matiur, Prof. Dr. Shamsuzzoha and many others.
+This sparked a nationwide protest and the movement became a mass upsurge, ultimately culminated in President Gen. Ayub Khan to step down.

 Painting Competition of the children on Shaheed Sergeant Zahurul Hoque Remembrance Day (15 February)

-Sheikh Mujibur Rahman put forward the 6 points demand in 1966 for the autonomy and self rule in East Pakistan and started agitation.
-Ultimately it became to a popular movement in East Pakistan and gained momentum.
-President Ayub finding no other way started a case, namely Agartala Conspiracy case against Sheikh Mujib and 34 others.
-Sergeant Zahurul Hoque, a co- accused was brutally killed in Dhaka cantonment under captivity on 15 February 1969.
+The mass Upsurge Movement described in the preceding paragraph gained momentum as a popular movement.
+It spread quickly throughout the country and gained momentum.
+President Ayub in a desperate attempt to curb this upsurge of popular sentiment revived a trial named as the Agartala Conspiracy Case against Sheikh Mujib and 34 others.
+Sergeant Zahurul Hoque, a co- accused was brutally killed in Dhaka cantonment under captivity on 15 February, 1969.
 Every year the LWM remembers Martyr Sgt.
-Zahurul Hoque on his birth day by holding a children’s art competition.
+Zahurul Hoque on this day by holding a children’s art competition.

 International Language Day (21 February)